starci-lab/cifarm-docs/docs/deployment/containers/static-subgraph/build.md

 ---
 title: "Build"
 sidebar_position: 1
-description: This section guides you through building the Gameplay Service in your Kubernetes environment using Helm.
+description: This section guides you through building the Static Subgraph in your Kubernetes environment using Helm.
 ---
-# Gameplay Service Build
+# Static Subgraph Build
 ## Introduction
-In this section, we will guide you through the process of building and deploying the Gameplay Service within your Kubernetes environment.
-This service is responsible for handling the gameplay-related functionalities of the application.
-We will cover all the necessary steps including setting up the Helm repository, creating the required namespaces, setting environment variables, and installing the service using Helm charts.
+In this section, we provide a step-by-step guide to building and deploying the Static Subgraph in your Kubernetes environment.
+This service is designed to handle static data queries and supports efficient and reliable data access for the application.
+The guide covers all essential steps, including configuring the Helm repository, setting up namespaces, defining necessary environment variables, and deploying the service using Helm charts.

 ## Steps
 ### Add/Update the Helm Repository (Remote)
 ```bash